I Get a Kick Out of You

 "I Get a Kick Out of You" is a song by Cole Porter, which was first sung in the 1934 Broadway musical Anything Goes, and then in the 1936 film version.
 Originally sung by Ethel Merman, it has been covered by dozens of other performers, including Frank Sinatra, Dolly Parton, and Ella Fitzgerald.
+John Serry's arrangement was featured on Seeburg jukeboxes nationwide during the 1950s.
 A cover by Mel Tormé won the 1996 Grammy Award for Best Instrumental Arrangement with Accompanying Vocal(s) for arranger Rob McConnell, while a duet version by Tony Bennett and Lady Gaga was nominated for three awards at the 2022 ceremony, including Record of the Year.

 Alterations to the song

 The lyrics were first altered shortly after being written.
 The last verse originally went as follows: